Wilhelm Ritter von Thoma: Under British surveillance as POW

 After his capture, Thoma was taken directly to Trent Park, known as the "Cockfosters Cage", a Combined Services Detailed Interrogation Centre prisoner of war facility for senior officers operated by MI19 and equipped with an "M Room" listening facility to secretly record and translate the conversations of the inmates.

 Trent Park held high-ranking enemy officers prisoner in comfortable, but secretly monitored, conditions.
-While there Thoma was recorded speaking to another POW, General Ludwig Crüwell discussing rockets that were being tested at Kummersdorf West, which he had observed while on a visit that also included Field Marshal Walther von Brauchitsch, the Commander-in-Chief of the Army and other technical programme details.
+While there Thoma was recorded speaking to another POW, General Ludwig Crüwell, discussing rockets that were being tested at Kummersdorf West, which he had observed while on a visit that also included Field Marshal Walther von Brauchitsch, the Commander-in-Chief of the Army, and other technical programme details.

 Following his indiscretion, further British reconnaissance flights over Peenemünde in May and June 1943 brought back unmistakable images of rockets at the facility which was developing guided missiles and long-range ballistic missiles better known as the V-1 flying bomb and the V-2 ballistic missile.
 When reconnaissance and intelligence information regarding the V-2 became convincing, Churchill's War Cabinet directed the first planned raid (Operation Hydra), the attack on Peenemünde in August 1943, as part of Operation Crossbow, the Anglo-American campaign against the Vergeltungswaffe, the German long-range weapons programme.

-Trent Park also intercepted, when he stated that "every bomb, every piece of material and every human life that is still wasted in this senseless war, (is) too bad (German: zu schade).
+Trent Park also eavesdropped when he stated that "every bomb, every piece of material and every human life that is still wasted in this senseless war, (is) too bad (German: zu schade).
 The only gain that war brings us, is that ... the ten-year gangster government comes to an end."
 Later he continued: "It would be a shame if one of them got shot.
 They should be put to forced labor until they peg out (German: bis sie verrecken)."

 The British intelligence files describe von Thoma as; "very intelligent and exceedingly well-read... a striking personality and is violently anti-Nazi".
 He led the anti-Nazi faction at Trent Park and was appointed "camp leader" by the British following the departure of Crüwell to a camp in Canada in the summer of 1944.

 In late 1945, Waffen-SS commander Kurt Meyer, captured in Belgium in September 1944 while commanding the 12th SS-Panzer Division "Hitlerjugend", arrived at Trent Park and noted that Thoma, the German camp leader, was "...highly thought of by the English.
 Relations between him and the guards [are] excellent".